Mitigating the Curse of Detail: Scaling Arguments for Feature Learning and Sample Complexity: Alignment and Sample Complexity

 Following the Chernoff inequality, we can find an upper bound for the probability (and a lower bound for $P$) via

 Where we refer to $E(\alpha)$ as the \textit{energy}.
 We can thus express the minimal sample size necessary for learning, $P_*$, through the energy as $P_*\propto E(\alpha)$.
-In App. \ref{app:upper_bound_chern_FCN}, we provide an asymptotically exact solution for $E(\alpha)$, and compute it explicitly for a two layer network .
-We also argue and demonstrate that our bound is inherently tied to feature learning.
-Indeed, a network sampled from the prior that achieves such alignment is a statistical outlier, driven by the emergence of an internal structure which mimics feature learning (see also Fig. \ref{fig:2_layer_exp}).
+In App. \ref{app:upper_bound_chern_FCN}, we provide an asymptotically exact solution for $E(\alpha)$, and compute it explicitly for a two layer network.
+We also argue and demonstrate that our bound is inherently tied to FL.
+Indeed, a network sampled from the prior that achieves such alignment is a statistical outlier, driven by the emergence of an internal structure which mimics FL (see also Fig. \ref{fig:2_layer_exp}).
 Nevertheless, such a direct LDT approach is computationally prohibitive in most cases of interest.
 We therefore introduce a heuristic LDT-based method for evaluating $P_*$.
-This method not only enables predicting the scaling of $P_*$ but also the feature learning effects that lead to successful learning.
+This method not only enables predicting the scaling of $P_*$ but also the FL effects that lead to successful learning.

 In this section, we adopt a variational approach to estimating $P_*$ by comparing different modes of feature learning \footnote{Viewed here formally as emergent weight/pre-activation structures enabling the outlier.} under a certain loss (see (\ref{eq:est_E}) below).
-While many approaches predict different feature learning mechanisms \cite{pacelli_statistical_2023,fischer_critical_2024,meegen_coding_2024,buzaglo_how_2025,LiSompolinsky2021,seroussi_separation_2023,rubin_kernels_2025,rubin_grokking_2024}, they are often case-dependent, highly detailed, and complex.
-Thus, we propose a method that abstracts key feature learning mechanisms from these frameworks into distinct, comparable patterns.
+While many approaches predict different FL mechanisms \cite{pacelli_statistical_2023,fischer_critical_2024,meegen_coding_2024,buzaglo_how_2025,LiSompolinsky2021,seroussi_separation_2023,rubin_kernels_2025,rubin_grokking_2024,barbier_statistical_2025}, they are often case-dependent, highly detailed, and complex.
+Thus, we propose a method that abstracts key FL mechanisms from these frameworks into distinct, comparable patterns.